phillipbvetter/ctsmTMB/README.md

 2. The possibility for non-Gaussian (but unimodal) observation densities to accommodate the need for e.g. heavier distribution tails.

 The method *may* be less useful in the context of model-training towards forecasting because the likelihood contributions are based on these smoothed estimates, rather than one-step predictions (as is the case of the Kalman filters).

-### Extended/Unscented Kalman Filter

-The Unscented Kalman Filter implementation is based on *Algorithm 4.7* in [S. Särkkä, 2007](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=4303242).

-The main advantage of the Kalman Filter implementations are a large increase in the computation speed, and access to the fixed effects hessian for improved convergence of the optimization.
-In these cases TMB just provides automatic differentiation.

-The package is currently mostly tailored towards the Kalman Filter, with its available methods `predict` and `simulate`  for k-step-ahead predictions and simulations.
-It also has an `S3 method` implementation of `plot` to be called on the `ctsmTMB.fit` class object returned from the `estimate` method, which plots a basic residuals analysis using the `ggplot2` package.

 ## Installation